 The Denver Catholic Biblical School was founded in 1982 by Sr. Macrina Scott (d.
 2016) in response to Vatican II’s call for a renewal in the study of Sacred Scripture among the people of God.
 Our mission is to help people personally encounter the living Christ in Scripture as they commit to a life of Christian discipleship.
-It doesn’t matter if you have been a long-time student of Scripture or are a beginner, our program is designed to help the average, busy Catholic discover the timelessness of God’s Word and transform your life!
+It doesn’t matter if you have been a long-time student of Scripture or are just starting out, our program is designed to help the average, busy Catholic discover the timelessness of God’s Word and experience transformation in Christ!

-FIRST YEAR: From Eden to Exile: Salvation History from Genesis to 2 Maccabees
+YEAR 1 – From Eden to Exile: Salvation History from Genesis to Maccabees

-SECOND YEAR: Proclaiming the Kingdom: The Synoptic Gospels, Acts, and the Letters of Paul
+YEAR 2 – Proclaiming the Kingdom: The Life of Christ, Acts, and the Letters of St. Paul

-THIRD YEAR: Judgment & Restoration: The Prophets, Tobit, Judith, and Esther
+YEAR 3 – Judgment and Restoration: The Prophets, Tobit, Judith, and Esther

 Please watch excellent student testimonials HERE.

-The Catechetical School shares the same mission as the CBS to help the average, busy Catholic encounter the person of Jesus Christ through the study of the Catechism of the Catholic Church (CCC) and become committed disciples.
-Classes are formatted similarly to the Biblical School (i.e., same tuition, same format, same calendar, same student expectations, etc.).
-However, while the Biblical School is a four-year journey through the Bible, the Catechetical School is a two-year journey through the CCC’s four major sections of the Christian life.
+The Catechetical School shares the same mission as the Biblical School: to help the average, busy Catholic encounter the person of Jesus Christ, in this case through the study of the Catechism of the Catholic Church (CCC), and become a committed disciple.
+Classes are formatted similarly to the Biblical School (e.g., same tuition, format, calendar, student expectations, etc.).
+However, while the Biblical School is a four-year journey through the Bible, the Catechetical School is a two-year journey through the Catechism’s four major sections of the Christian life.

 The Catechetical School (formerly known as “Pillars”) is now called: The Ladder of Ascent.

-FIRST YEAR: Section 1: The Creed; Section 2: The Liturgy and Sacraments
+FIRST YEAR – Semester 1: The Creed; Semester 2: The Liturgy and Sacraments

-SECOND YEAR: Section 3: The Moral Life; Section 4: The Life of Prayer
+SECOND YEAR – Semester 1: The Moral Life; Semester 2: The Life of Prayer

 Please watch excellent student testimonials HERE.

-Pastors frequently tell us that parishioners who have studied with us (current students and alumni) are far more passionate and committed to their faith, more likely to volunteer time to their parish, donate more generously, and are more involved in parish ministries or committees.
+Pastors frequently tell us that parishioners who have studied with us (current students and alumni) are far more passionate and committed to their faith, more frequently receive the sacraments, more likely to volunteer time to their parish, donate more generously, and are more involved in parish apostolates and/or committees.

-Yes, we hold free Information Sessions in our hosting parishes and online during July and August for all of our upcoming classes that fall.
-During Information Sessions, you will receive a dynamic talk by one of our instructors and receive information about what to expect from the program.
-Please visit the “Register Here” page on our website for the latest Information Session schedule.
-All new students are very strongly encouraged to attend an Information Session before starting class, so they are fully informed before committing to the program.
+Yes, we hold free talks throughout the summer (typically late July-August) at both hosting parishes and online.
+During these talks, you will receive a dynamic sample lecture by one of our instructors and receive information about what to expect from the class.
+All potential new students are encouraged to attend a free talk before starting class, so that they can be excited and fully informed before committing to the class.

 Schedule + Location Information

 Our academic year consists of 30 weeks of classes, spanning September through May, with several breaks typically in the fall and spring, as well as time off for Thanksgiving, Christmas, and Easter.
-Click HERE for the 2021-2022 calendar (also posted on the Student Documents page).
+See the “STUDENT PORTAL” tab in the top menu of our site to access the Academic Calendar.

-Students who cannot attend their regular class in a given week are encouraged to attend another class at a different location/online session that week.
-If that is not possible and an absence occurs, we allow our students to record lectures and share those recordings within their small group and/or with other classmates (it is prohibited to distribute recordings to anyone outside of the student body.)
-Students can miss up to six classes per year, but all homework must be completed and turned in by the end of the school year—even for missed classes.
-Extraordinary circumstances leading to further absences can be discussed with the instructor who will happily work with the student.
+Students who cannot attend their regular Biblical/Catechetical School class in a given week are encouraged to attend another class at a different location/online session that week.
+If that is not possible and an absence occurs, we allow our students to record lectures and share those recordings within their small group and/or with other classmates (it is prohibited to distribute recordings to anyone outside of the student body).
+Students can miss up to six classes per year, but all homework must be completed and turned in by the end of the school year – even for missed classes.
+Extraordinary circumstances leading to further absences can be discussed with the instructor, who will happily work with the student.

-For classes that run for multiple years (Biblical and Catechetical School), the class day, time, and location will remain the same for the duration of the program.
+For classes that run for multiple years (Biblical and Catechetical School), the class day, time, and location will remain the same for the duration of the program, absent extraordinary circumstances.
 If a student decides to change class locations during the year or between years, he/she is free to do so and should contact the instructor and office to notify of the location change.

-Students must complete all four years (CBS) or two years (CCS) in sequence because each year’s curriculum builds upon the previous, so it is important to take each year sequentially.
+Students must complete all four years (Biblical School) or two years (Catechetical) in sequence because each year’s curriculum builds upon the previous, so it is important to take each year sequentially.
 As such, we don’t allow students to take simultaneous years of the Biblical or Catechetical School in one year.
 However, students can take multiple classes between the different programs (CBS, CCS, Enrichment) at the same time, if they so desire.

-We feel our instructors are excellent and very passionate about sharing the faith, so no matter who teaches your class, you’re in very good hands, indeed!
+We feel our instructors are excellent and very passionate about sharing the faith, so no matter who teaches your class, you’re in very good hands!

 Weekly Biblical and Catechetical School classes follow this format: